 On written English papers, prepare for each question before you start answering.
 This focuses your brain and makes sure that you actually answer the question and avoid the common mistake of writing all you know about the subject.

 1) Underline the key words in the question.

 2) Look at the number of marks and write down the equivalent number of key terms (words) that the question is looking for, or the key skills the question is testing.

 3) Then answer the question making sure you get the key points across in your answer.
 You can cross them out as you use them if it helps.

 For the parent:

 Early preparation.
-Times tables and mental maths, strong vocabulary and a good command of grammar rules are great foundations.
+Times tables and mental maths, strong vocabulary and a good command of grammar rules are great foundations for the 11 plus.
 Start early and make sure this core knowledge is secure – and that’s half the battle won.

 One of the most common issues is not finishing the paper.
 Timing is important in the exam so help your child work out how long to spend on a question and help them to set targets for themselves.
 They need to be confident to move on to the next question without worrying about the one left unfinished.
 Make it a game, not an added pressure.